-Note: Where required, mitigation measures can be incorporated into the design of new development to reduce the impact on surrounding properties.
+Note: Where required, mitigation measures can be incorporated into the design of new of residential properties.

-- 2. The hours of operation for a proposed development must not unduly impact the amenity of residential properties. - 3.
-Where a proposed development is likely to increase the amount of stormwater runoff from the site, the development must be carried out in accordance with Council's Development Manual.
+2. The hours of operation for a proposed development must not unduly impact the amenity from the site, the development must be carried out in accordance with Council's